Home Away From Home: An International Student Guide to Reno-Tahoe

 Midtown

-Midtown represents Reno’s growth as an independent town with a thriving culture.
+Midtown represents the city’s growth as an independent town with a thriving culture.
 Plenty of nightclubs, restaurants, and bars populate the stretch of South Virginia Street and Center Street from Liberty Street to Mt.
 Rose Street, which also hosts dozens of trendy stores and businesses.
 Here you’ll find tattoo parlors, record stores, vintage clothing boutiques, and yoga studios

 Midtown is known for its character and soul, with many businesses populating mid-century modern houses vintage signage, and beautiful murals everywhere you look.
 There’s also a can’t-miss tasty Korean restaurant.
-International students in Reno can find on-trend styles in Midtown and plenty of things to do, including a music festival in October and a local business tailgate party to celebrate homecoming at the University of Nevada
+International students can find on-trend styles in Midtown and plenty of things to do, including a music festival in October and a local business tailgate party to celebrate homecoming at the University of Nevada

 Dickerson Road